-Basic School Enrollment Items -- These items are asked each October.
+Basic School Enrollment Items.
+These items are asked each October.
 They include the following variables: PESSCHOL, PEPUBLIC, PEGRADE, PEFULL, PESTYPE, PEVOCA, PELASTYR, PELASTGD, PEYRATT, PEYRDEG, PEYRDIP, PEGED, asked of adults; and PESCH35, PESCH614, PECHPUB, PECHGRDE, PES56, and PES57 asked of children.
+The values and universes for each variable are defined in the supplement record layout (Attachment 7).

-Additional Items -- The Internet Use items were asked of users, 3 years old or over, who access the Internet.
-They include the following items: HENET1, PENET2, HENET3, HENET4.
+Additional Items.
+The Internet Use items were asked of users, 3 years old or over, who access the Internet.
+They include the following items: HENET1, PENET2, HENET3, HENET4, HENET5.

 The data processing involved a consistency edit and allocation module for all school enrollment items.
 The consistency edit mainly ensured that the entries within an individual record followed the correct skip pattern.
 Items with missing values were assigned values, if appropriate.
 When a response is not obtained for a particular data item, or an inconsistency in reported items is detected, an "imputed" response is entered in the field.
 Imputation is performed using a "hot deck" method, whereby a response from another sample person with similar demographic and economic characteristics is used for the nonresponse.
 The imputation procedure is performed one item at a time.
-In October 2007, the imputation rate for supplement items ranged from 4-7 percent per item.
+In October 2009, the imputation rate for supplement items ranged from 4 -7 percent per item.